lucasbravo00/lucasbravo00/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Data Science.\
 ✍️ &nbsp;In my free time, I like to read and do some vibe coding.\
 ✉️ &nbsp;You can shoot me an email at lucas.e.bravo@outlook.com!\
-📄 &nbsp;Have a look at my Github profiles.
+📄 &nbsp;Have a look at my Github profile.
 I'm open to feedback and suggestions!

 <br>
 <h3 align="center">Languages:</h3>